Office of Academic and

-Engineers Day has been a UT College of Engineering tradition for over 100 years.
-Each October, engineering classes are dismissed for one day to allow university students and faculty to spend time interacting with hundreds of potential engineering students from high schools across the region.
+Engineers Day has been a UT College of Engineering tradition for many years.
+Each October, undergraduate engineering classes are dismissed for one day to allow university students and faculty to spend time interacting with hundreds of potential engineering students from high schools across the region.

-This year, close to 1,200 students from 55 different high schools (and several home schoolers) traveled to UT's Knoxville campus to explore and learn about the various aspects of engineering through discussions, project demonstrations and exhibits prepared by UT engineering student clubs and societies.
-Next year's participants will once again get an overview of the different engineering disciplines and see examples of how an engineer's work impacts daily life.
-It is our goal that your students' involvement in Engineers Day will inspire their interest in the ever-growing field of engineering.
+In 2012, close to 1,200 students from 55 different high schools (and some home schoolers) traveled to UT's Knoxville campus to explore and learn about the various aspects of engineering through discussions, project demonstrations and exhibits prepared by UT engineering student clubs and societies.
+Participants experienced an overview of the different engineering disciplines and saw examples of how an engineer's work impacts daily life.
+It is our goal that students involved in Engineers Day will be inspired by the ever-growing field of engineering.

 Knoxville, Tennessee 37996 | 865-974-1000

 The flagship campus of the University of Tennessee System